Tenderly/tenderly-cli/README.md

 tenderly proxy --target-port 7545
 ```

-In your Truffle configuration configure your local network config to point to the running proxy or create a new network for proxy debugging.
+In your Truffle configuration, configure your local network config to point to the running proxy or create a new network for proxy debugging.

 ```
 module.exports = {